POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Smartwatches and fitness trackers can add objective data to your records.
 By logging heart rate spikes, step counts, or sleep quality, you gain another layer of context.
 When combined with your symptom notes or app entries, this extra data can help you and your provider see how daily activities influence flare intensity.

 While any form of tracking is better than none, using a platform designed for complex conditions makes the process easier and more impactful.
-Human Health combines the flexibility of a journal with structured reports and insights you can actually act on, helping you move from feeling overwhelmed by flare-ups to feeling more in control of them.
+The Human Health app combines the flexibility of a journal with structured reports and insights you can actually act on, helping you move from feeling overwhelmed by flare-ups to feeling more in control of them.

 {{inline-cta-1}}